 US Dockworkers End Strike After Reaching Tentative Wage Agreement

-A major port strike that disrupted operations at container terminals from Maine to Texas has officially concluded.
+A major US dockworkers strike settlement that disrupted operations at container terminals from Maine to Texas has officially concluded.
 US dockworkers have agreed to return to work following a tentative wage agreement with the United States Maritime Alliance (USMX), announced by the International Longshoremen’s Association (ILA) late Thursday.

 Contract Extension Allows for Continued Negotiations